vicospacorum/bbb-AnC/README.md

 ## Scripts

 #### 1-getId.php
-Needs to be executed during sessions.
 Adds Id, InternalId and Start Time (in UNIXTIME) to table `new`.
+Needs to be executed during the session.

 ###### Runs 4x per hour